wp-plugins/custom-login/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=7431290
 Tags: admin, branding, customization, custom login, login, logo, error, login error, custom login pro Requires at least: 3.2
-Tested up to: 3.4
+Tested up to: 3.5
 Stable tag: trunk

 Use this plugin to customize your login screen, great for client sites!

 == Description ==

 Join in on the [conversation](http://austinpassy.com/wordpress-plugins/custom-login) on my personal blog.
-I've also just released a [PRO](http://thefrosty.com/custom-login-pro) version on [http://thefrosty.com](http://thefrosty.com).
+I've also just released a [PRO](http://extendd.com/plugin/custom-login-pro/) version on [Extendd.com](http://xtendd.com): A plugin marketplace.
 New features include faster login loading (no database access), Custom Post Types (for multiple designs) and four default CSS designs.

 Activate this plugin and customize your WordPress login screen.
 Use the built-in and easy to use settings page to do the work for you.
 Theres no need to understand CSS at all!
 Now featureing a HTML &amp; CSS box for advanced users to up the customization!